-7.3.4 Cover Spray Treatment
+7.4.4 Cover Spray Treatment

-The Spray Operator must undertake pre-harvest cover spraying of all grape vines on the property at least every seven (7) days prior to harvest up to completion of harvest.
+The Spray Operator must undertake pre-harvest cover spraying of all grape vines on the property at the interval stated in Requirement (6.1) for the chosen chemical, prior to harvest and up to completion of harvest.
 The first cover spray must be applied at least four (4) weeks prior to commencing the harvest of all produce for certification.